MetaFam/TheGame/docs/great-houses/house-of-NFTs.md

 - **[KnownOrigin](https://knownorigin.io/)**  (KODA) Curated platform.
 Allows for  editions  of an artwork (a fixed number of tokens of one artwork), plus one-of-one tokens.
 Also enables 'split fees' which allow artists to enter an additional ETH address (for a collaborator, for example, or - as was initially intended - to be able to automatically funnel a percentage of sales to, say a charity).
 - **[MakersPlace](https://makersplace.com/)**  (MKT2) Curated platform.
 Editions  and one-of-ones, 'hides' the web3 aspect from artists and users to make it more attractive to traditional artists.
 - **[Mintable](https://mintable.app/)** Provides a smart contract factory for artists to be able to create their own marketplace plus onsite tools like auctions and flexible licensing for digital assets.
 Has created an NFT DAO with $MINTS.
-- **[Mintbase](https://mintbase.io/)** Provides a smart contract factory for artists to be able to create their own contracts, storefronts hosted on the Mintbase website.
-Be your own marketplace!
-Provides API access so storefronts can be integrated on artists' own websites.
-Porting to NEAR.
 - **[Nifty Gateway](https://niftygateway.com/)** Curated platform.
 Introduced the concept of **drops** turning auctions into events.
 Transactions happen off-chain, so can only be bought/sold on the site.
 Each artwork gets its own token contract.
 - **[OpenSea](https://opensea.io/)** Both the marketplace for all other marketplaces plus the ability to create your own smart contract and storefront.
 Interesting feature is that all metadata (including the image) can be changed at any time by the contract owner.
 - **[Pixura](https://pixura.io/)** Provides a smart contract factory for artists to be able to create their own marketplace via the GUI, also offers developer tools to programmatically issue & manage tokens, run queries against your smart contracts with GraphQL, and search through token metadata with Elasticsearch.